 Classes are held on the College international campus which is near the historic city center.
 Students are offered housing in BSM-approved furnished apartments nearby.
 They can share an apartment with other BSM students or stay with a host family.
 Budapest is an easy city to navigate with excellent and inexpensive public transportation.
 BSM students can travel and sightsee, enjoy a sporting event, or simply get immersed in Hungarian culture.

-Before mathematics classes begin, students are expected to enroll in a two-week intensive course in Hungarian offered through BSM (one week for the summer program).
+Before mathematics classes begin, students may choose to enroll in an optional two-week intensive course in Hungarian offered through BSM (one week for the summer program).
 Students must have a GPA of 3.0 or better to apply to the program and must have completed one semester of MATH 353 Abstract Algebra I or MATH 341 Analysis I by the time the program begins.

 Saint Mary’s College offers an international program provided by International Studies Abroad (ISA) at the University of the Western Cape (UWC), Cape Town.
-In 2015, UWC was ranked the seventh best institution in Africa and the fifth best in South Africa.
-The University is located in the Tygerberg suburtb of Belleville, 12 miles north of Cape Town, which is rated as one of the most beautiful cities in the world.
+The University is 12 miles north of Cape Town, which is rated as one of the most beautiful cities in the world.

 The town of Ifrane is a small French-style ski resort nestled in the Middle Atlas Mountains.
 A semester or year in Ifrane allows students to gain accurate knowledge of the Arab and Islam world, both areas that are critical to global dynamics.
 Saint Mary’s students take courses for the Sophia Program requirements at Al Akhawayn University, and all classes are taught in English.
 Students also have the opportunity to develop language skills in Arabic or French.
 The average class size at Al Akhawayn University, a small American-style university, is 17, ensuring that students have the opportunity to interact with faculty and classmates.
 Students live in the residence halls with Moroccan and other international students.
 Students wishing to study in the Morocco program must have a minimum 3.0 GPA.